 Integrating young adults into the formal labour market is a major challenge facing developing nations, particularly in Africa (World Bank 2007).
 High levels of unemployment, especially among youth, have led many policymakers to advocate microfinance (cf Yunus 1999) and other forms of credit market expansion aimed at promoting entrepreneurship.
 However, empirical evidence on the overall impacts of expanding credit access and providing capital to entrepreneurs has been decidedly mixed, particularly among women (Banerjee, Duflo, Glennerster, and Kinnan 2010; Karlan and Zinman 2011; de Mel, McKenzie, and Woodruff 2008).
 Identifying a business opportunity and developing a business plan may be among the more onerous barriers that a prospective microentrepreneur faces.
-For example, Klinger and Schündeln (2011) report that business training increased the probability that young women in El Salvador, Guatemala and Nicaragua start a new business; while Berge, Bjorvatn, Juniwaty and Tungodden (forthcoming) find that human capital constraints are binding impediments to entrepreneurship in Tanzania, while capital constraints are not.
+For example, Klinger and Schündeln (2011) report that business training increased the probability that young women in El Salvador, Guatemala, and Nicaragua start a new business; while Berge, Bjorvatn, Juniwaty and Tungodden (forthcoming) find that human capital constraints are binding impediments to entrepreneurship in Tanzania, while capital constraints are not.

-In light of this evidence, we are conducting a randomized impact evaluation of a new policy intervention: microfranchising.
-The evaluation will measure the impacts of a microfranchising intervention designed specifically for young women in Nairobi’s informal settlements.
-Microfranchising, which connects unemployed participants with businesses via small-scale, multi-person franchises, is a recent policy innovation whose efficacy has not yet been convincingly demonstrated.
-By eliminating the need to develop a novel business model, but leaving participants to manage their own time and entrepreneurial effort, microfranchising strikes a middle ground between full entrepreneurship and conventional salaried employment.
+In light of this evidence, we conduct a randomized impact evaluation of a new policy intervention: microfranchising.
+The evaluation measures the impacts of a microfranchising intervention designed specifically for young women in Nairobi’s informal settlements.
+Microfranchising, which connects unemployed participants with businesses via small-scale, multi-person franchises, is a policy innovation whose efficacy has not yet been convincingly demonstrated.
+By eliminating the need to develop a novel business model but leaving participants to manage their own time and entrepreneurial effort, microfranchising strikes a middle ground between full entrepreneurship and conventional salaried employment.
 Conceptually, a microfranchise has features in common with both a formal sector job and self-employment: while microfranchisees do not need to devise business models of their own, they work with very little managerial supervision and considerable latitude for creativity.
 In developing country settings where formal sector employment is relatively unavailable to adolescents, programs such as this one may be especially valuable – particularly for girls.
 One recent study of a vocational training and empowerment program for adolescent girls in Uganda found that the program led to reductions in unwanted sex, and increases in self-employment, but no significant change in the probability of employment in the formal sector (Bandiera, et al., 2012).
 This suggests that programs like microfranchising, which combine elements of self-employment and wage labour, may have large impacts.

 To be eligible for the programme, women aged 16 to 19 complete a simple application.
 After working with community organizations in Nairobi’s slums on a pilot wave of the programme, the researchers worked with the implementing partner to develop a mobilization plan which should generate more applications from qualified women than there are spaces in the programme.
-Hence, applicants can be randomly assigned to one of three treatment groups: the microfranchising program, a cash grant treatment, and a pure control group.
-In the treatment assignment process, applicants will be divided into strata based on their location, date of application, age, and ethnicity, and then randomly assigned to either the control group or one of the treatment groups.
+Hence, applicants were randomly assigned to one of three treatment groups: the microfranchising program, a cash grant treatment, and a pure control group.
+In the treatment assignment process, applicants were divided into strata based on their location, date of application, age, and ethnicity, and then randomly assigned to either the control group or one of the treatment groups.